 Adding 1/4-Cup of gluten-free Corn Chex cereal (finely crushed) and toasted, seasoned gluten-free bread crumbs (I make my toasted breadcrumbs) to add the desired texture to the coating raises the taste and texture of the final result.

 The final version, turns out, is the best way imaginable.
 The spice-flavored crumb-style coating is not too heavy.
 Light and crunchy to the bite, it bakes up flavorful with that classically fried chicken crunch, texture, and taste.

 The quantity that follows in the recipe makes four chicken leg quarters.

 Cooked Chicken Temperature

-If you’re unsure of when your chicken is cooked through, use a meat thermometer or oven probe to monitor the temperature.
+If unsure when your chicken is cooked, use an instant-read thermometer or oven probe to monitor the temperature.
 It should read 165º F (75º C) when inserted in the thickest part of the meat.